 Advanced Disaster Life Support (ADLS) - ELEC6221 - 1 credit hour: This 16-hour (2.5-day) course for medical students on the Missouri campus allows participants to demonstrate competencies in mass casualty management.
-ADLS requires learners to apply knowledge learned in the (online) Core Disaster Life Support[TM] courses.
+ADLS requires learners to apply knowledge learned in the (online) Core Disaster Life Support® and Basic Disaster Life Support[TM] courses.
 An emphasis will be placed on the ability of all medical disciplines to positively impact their community when they need them most.
+For more information, contact Kent Campbell, DO (course director).

 Advancing Skills in Osteopathy for Students - ELEC6224 - 1.5 credit hours: This 21-hour course utilizes advanced objective science methods, which employ Vicon 3-D infrared cameras, a Novell pressure sensing pad system (motion testing), a 2-D digital camera measurement system, a handheld ultrasound device, and constructed pelvic and lumbar models for palpation feedback to refine, standardize, and advance fundamental palpation skills.
-Students will analyze data collected from modern technology to determine the accuracy and reliability of inter- and intra-examiner palpation of bony landmarks.
+Students will analyze data collected from modern technology to determine the accuracy and reliability of inter- and inter-examiner reliability of palpitation of pelvic and lumbar bony landmarks and nuances of their pressure and displacement characteristics during vertebral motion testing.
+For more information, contact Brian Degenhardt, DO (course director).

 Advanced Wilderness Life Support (AWLS) - ELEC6226 - 2 credit hours: This 32-hour course for medical students on the Missouri campus allows participants to learn and demonstrate competencies in wilderness medicine.
 An emphasis is placed on the physician's ability to positively impact the outcome of various medical emergencies in the wilderness.
 Students are encouraged to improvise and adapt to the variables that present themselves in the wilderness setting, while maintaining a high standard of care.
+For more information, contact James Adams, DO (course director).

 Basic Disaster Life Support (BDLS) - ELEC6220 - .5 credit hours: This 8-hour course is a competency-based, awareness-level course for medical students on the Missouri campus that introduces concepts and principles to prepare health professionals for the management of injuries and illnesses caused by disasters and public health emergencies.
 The primary focus of the course is incorporation of an "all-hazards" approach to mass casualty management and population-based care across a broad range of disasters.
 An emphasis will be placed on the ability of all medical disciplines to positively impact their community when they need them most.
+For more information, contact Kent Campbell, DO (course director).

 Clinical Pharmacology - ELEC8431 - 5.5 credit hours: This 80-hour course for fourth-year medical students will address advanced topics in pharmacology and will build upon the student's knowledge to facilitate their continuing development toward physicians who will prescribe drugs.
 The overall objectives of this course are to increase the student's knowledge of the core principles of clinical pharmacology, improve the student's ability to evaluate and effectively utilize drug information resources, and help develop the student's competence to rationally prescribe drugs for a variety of individual patients.
+For more information, contact Robert Theobald, PhD (course director).